Grenosaurus/Chatbot/README.md

 ## Introduction

-Purpose of the project is to build a personalized chatbot for assisting user with outputs for queries for provided PDF files that are pre-processed and fine-tuned to the pre-trained Large Language model (LLM).
+The purpose of the project is to build a personalized chatbot for assisting users with outputs for queries for provided PDF files that are pre-processed and fine-tuned to the pre-trained Large Language model (LLM).

 ### LLaMA 2

-In this project we use Quantized LLaMA 2 as the pre-trained LLM (more in the package installation section) that is in GPT-Generated Model Language (GGML) format in order to for systems central processing units (CPU) and graphics processing units (GPU) inference when using $llama.cpp$.
-The original model is developed and published by META (https://ai.meta.com/llama/) as $2^{nd}$ generation open-source model for scientifical and commercial use.
+In this project, we use Quantized LLaMA 2 as the pre-trained LLM (more in the package installation section) that is in GPT-Generated Model Language (GGML) format in order to for systems central processing units (CPU) and graphics processing units (GPU) inference when using $llama.cpp$.
+The original model is developed and published by META (https://ai.meta.com/llama/) as a 2nd generation open-source model for scientific and commercial use.

-LLaMA 2 uses Root Mean Square (RMS) layer normalization transformer block instead of layer normalization for improving training stability and generalization:
+LLaMA 2 uses a Root Mean Square (RMS) layer normalization transformer block instead of layer normalization for improving training stability and generalization:

 <center>